Shaq Fu: A Legend Reborn: Story

 In China, a young Shaq is found floating in the river by a young woman and is adopted by her.
 As he grows up, he is bullied for his height.
-He meets an old master named "Ye-Ye", who trains him in Wu Xing martial arts.
+He meets an old martial arts master named Ye-Ye, who trains him in the Wu Xing style.

 Years later, Shaq, now a humble rickshaw puller, finds his village attacked by demons.
 He kills all the demons, but unfortunately, Ye-Ye is seemingly killed by a surprise attack.
 Before he passes out, he gives Shaq a "Gold Bond" and warns him that demons disguised as celebrities have been working to make humanity dumber through their actions, and he must kill them.

 Shaq journeys across the world, slaying demon celebrities.
 However, his village is attacked once more by the leader of the Demons, Yen-Lo-Wang.
 Using the power of the Gold Bond, Shaq summons a whale-like creature to return to his village.

 Shaq returns to his destroyed village, where Yen-Lo-Wang reveals herself to be Shaq's original adopted mother, who adopted him at first in order to improve her image.
-However, when she discovered the birthmark on his neck was a symbol meaning he would eventually destroy her, she attempted to kill him by throwing him the river.
-Shaq fights and destroys Yen-Lo-Wang, and returns to being a Rickshaw Puller, while hailed as a hero.
+However, when she discovered the birthmark on his neck was a symbol meaning he would eventually destroy her, she attempted to kill him by throwing him into the river.
+Shaq defeats Yen-Lo-Wang and returns to being a rickshaw puller while being hailed as a hero.

 However, Ye-Ye reveals himself to be alive, and warns Shaq that there is another celebrity, more powerful that Yen-Lo-Wang, is alive.
 Shaq and Ye-Ye prepare to face this new demon together.